jazzify/recofy/README.md

     # or just right click and delete.
     ```
 1. Install pre-commit hooks with `pre-commit install`
+1. This is the **best time to remove, include or replace** anything from the base project, for example we can remove `Celery` + `Beats` if we are not going to perform any Task nor cronjob.
+We can replace the DB settings to match any other engine and so on.
 1. Create the project's git to have a clean git history:
     ```sh
     git init